Candlewick (character): Role

 Candlewick is introduced in chapter 30 of The Adventures of Pinocchio.
 His real name is Romeo, though he is given his nickname on account of his slender, polished build.
 He is described as the most unruly of Pinocchio's class, though he is the puppet’s best friend.
-He declines Pinocchio’s invitation to a party celebrating his upcoming transformation into a real boy, and persuades the puppet to instead come with him to the Land of Toys (Paese dei Balocchi), a place where the boys spend their days having fun, and eating candy, where education, responsibility and nutrition simply aren't a thing.
+He declines Pinocchio’s invitation to a party celebrating his upcoming transformation into a real boy, and persuades the puppet to instead come with him to the Land of Toys (Paese dei Balocchi).

 The two are transported to the Land of Toys by the Coachman, and spend their days indulging in play and idleness.
 After five months, both of them awake with donkey ears, which they conceal with tall caps.
 The two are reluctant to admit their condition to each other, but after some coaxing, they simultaneously remove their caps and laugh at each other.
-Their laughter fades into braying and the two of them gain muzzles, hooves, tails on their buttocks, hind and fore legs, fur, and manes, and they transform into a pair of donkeys.
+Their laughter fades into braying as the two of them transform into a pair of donkeys.

-While Pinocchio is sold to a circus ringleader, Candlewick is sold to a farmer who makes him work at a water mill.
-In a later chapter, Pinocchio is sold to a drummer who attempts to drown the donkey in order to skin his hide and use it to make his drum.
-The man is then surprised that instead of finding a dead donkey, he sees Pinocchio who says the fish ate away at all his donkey skin.
+While Pinocchio is sold to a circus ringleader, Candlewick is sold to a farmer who makes him work at a water mill after his previous donkey died.

-Pinocchio and Candlewick meet again in the last chapter, where it is revealed that Candlewick is dying from exhaustion.
-Pinocchio, now returned to normal, temporarily takes on Candlewick's job of doing farm work, and is laughed at when he reveals to Candlewick's owner that he went to school with the animal.
+Pinocchio and Candlewick meet again in the last chapter at Farmer George's farm where it is revealed that he is the farmer who bought Candlewick's donkey form and that he is dying from exhaustion.
+Now returned to normal, Pinocchio temporarily takes on Candlewick's job of doing farm work and is laughed at when he reveals to Candlewick's owner that he went to school with the animal where Candlewick even manages to regain some of his speech by struggling to say his name.
 Candlewick dies from exhaustion not long after.